-(in this case, end is signified by a 2 week park limit, and a full freezer!)
+(in this case, the end of our bass fishing in Texas is signified by a 2 week park limit, and a full freezer!)

 We just finished up 2 weeks in one of our favorite places ever.
 A little RV park located just west of Houston, on the Colorado River.We spent the ENTIRE 2 weeks fishing.
 We is not all inclusive, but pretty close.The kids had pitched in to buy Vaughn a cordless filet knife for Christmas.
 And boy was he thankful they did.
 Over the course of those 2 weeks, there were A LOT of fish to clean.We chose an RV site down in the lower loop, not too far from the river, and the boys would walk down there every day.and more often than not, bring back a stringer of fish.They took the kayaks down and fished out of them, and even floated the river for miles, taking out just outside of town.